Your office is causing your back pain. Here are 5 ways to fix it.

 Leading pain doctors are now prescribing movement as medicine

-Physician Heidi Prather is the director of the Orthopaedic Spine Center at Washington University Hospital in St. Louis, MO, and the founder of a new program called The Living Well Center, which focuses on providing true interdisciplinary care for people with chronic conditions, including back and joint pain.
+Physician Heidi Prather is the director of the Orthopaedic Spine Center at Washington University Hospital in St. Louis, MO, and the founder of a new programme called The Living Well Center, which focuses on providing true interdisciplinary care for people with chronic conditions, including back and joint pain.

 Prather notes that for many years, employees seeking workers’ compensation related to an on-the-job injury would be reassigned to sedentary jobs, on doctor’s orders.
 This was standard operating procedure, and instead of leading to recovery, it often led to more disability.
 She'll no longer write such orders, Prather says, because these "work-related" injuries, especially those that result in back pain, are more frequently the result of deconditioning than they are of any specific trauma.
 There are accidents, of course—a box could fall on you or a front-loader could run you down—but typically, weak, degenerated muscles are the culprit, rather than a skeletal failure.